Duende: What is it?

 While I was in New York concertizing in solo programs a critic from Dance Magazine wrote that “the soul of Spain had invaded the body of Inesita and she was dancing to set it free” Duende?
 Who knows?

 Perhaps I was drawing on some reserve of energy after a long program and the concentration was intense.
 Another critic in London declared that I had no trouble summoning up the Duende.
-A lovely compliment or a way of praising my work which was much appreciated !
+A lovely compliment and a way of praising my work which was much appreciated !
 Most of the time, I soldier along hoping that the audience feels what I am trying to convey.
 So there you have it.

 I leave to others to ponder the meaning of this inexplicable state of being.